-- 1. Persons with mobility disabilities should evacuate (if able), report to an area of refuge (if available), or stay in place in the event of an emergency requiring evacuation or when the building alarm system is activated. - 2.
-If reporting to an area of refuge or staying in place, contact emergency services by calling 9-1-1 and inform them of your plans. - 3.
-Volunteers may assist persons with disabilities reach an area of refuge but should evacuate and go to the evacuation assembly point and report to emergency services the location and status of the person with disabilities. - 4.
+- 1. Persons with mobility disabilities should evacuate (if able) or stay in place in the event of an emergency requiring evacuation or when the building alarm system is activated. - 2.
+If staying in place, contact the Control Room 206-685-1485 and emergency services by calling 9-1-1 and inform them of your plans. - 3.
 During a communicable disease outbreak, a person who is assisting another person may be required to have a higher level of personal protective equipment (PPE) due to the time spent in close contact with another person.
-If this is part of the disabled individual's evacuation plan, an evacuation kit with goggles and surgical masks should be provided for both the disabled person and their helper to be used in the event of an evacuation during a communicable disease outbreak. - 5.
+If this is part of the disabled individual's evacuation plan, an evacuation kit with goggles and surgical masks should be provided for both the disabled person and their helper to be used in the event of an evacuation during a communicable disease outbreak. - 4.
 The evacuation director should provide any relevant information to emergency services.